Sphereon-Opensource/eidas-signature-client/README.md

 val origData = OrigData(value = pdfDocInput.readBytes(), name = "example-unsigned.pdf")

-val certProvider = CertificateProviderServiceFactory.createFromConfig(
+val keyProvider = KeyProviderServiceFactory.createFromConfig(
     settings = providerSettings, // See above for examples azureKeyvaultClientConfig = keyvaultConfig // See example above )
-// The factory has returned an Azure Keyvault Certificate Provider at this point
+// The factory has returned an Azure Keyvault Key Provider at this point

-// Create a local signature service, which uses alias/strings to denote the certificates to use val signingService = AliasSignatureService(certProvider)
+// Create a local signature service, which uses kid/strings to denote the certificates to use val signingService = KidSignatureService(keyProvider)

-val alias = "example:3f98a9a740fb41b79e3679cce7a34ba6" // The alias is Azure Keyvault certificate specific and is <certificate Id>:<version>
+val kid = "example:3f98a9a740fb41b79e3679cce7a34ba6" // The kid is Azure Keyvault certificate specific and is <certificate Id>:<version>

 val signatureConfiguration = SignatureConfiguration(
     signatureParameters = SignatureParameters(